Jump to:

 History

-Age, menopausal status, family history of breast cancer, BRCA status (if known), associated pain, weakness, numbness, tingling, bladder and bowel dysfunction, cognitive changes, history of prior cancers, cancer of the contralateral breast, treatment history, assistance required at home.
+Age, menopausal status, family history of breast cancer, BRCA status (if known), associated pain, weakness, numbness, tingling, bladder and bowel dysfunction, cognitive changes, mood/adjustment, sleep, history of prior cancers, cancer of the contralateral breast, treatment history, current activity level, assistance required at home.

 Physical examination

-4. Neuromuscular examination (pre-existing neuropathy, strength impairment, evidence of spinal metastasis).
+• Neuromuscular examination (for pre-existing neuropathy, strength impairment, evidence of spinal metastasis).

-5. Inspection, palpation, and range of motion of joints (pre-existing arthralgias and shoulder function).
+• Inspection, palpation, and range of motion of joints (for pre-existing arthralgias and shoulder function).

 Functional assessment

-Assess ability to do overhead activities, complete activities of daily living, and gait analysis.
-Cognitive evaluation should be done if brain metastases are present at time of presentation, or if by history there are any concerns raised.
+Ability to do overhead activities, complete activities of daily living, transfers, and gait analysis.
+Cognitive evaluation should be done if the patient has known brain metastases, or if by history there are any concerns raised.
 Current exercise practices of the individual patient should be reviewed.

 Laboratory studies